Peter Beinart: Career

 Beinart worked at The New Republic as the managing editor from 1995 to 1997, then as senior editor until 1999, and as the magazine's editor from 1999 to 2006.
 For much of that time he also wrote The New Republics "TRB" column, which was reprinted in the New York Post and other newspapers.
 From 2007 until 2009 he was a Senior Fellow at the Council on Foreign Relations.
 Beinart is Associate Professor of Journalism and Political Science at the City University of New York.
 He has written for Time, The New York Times, The New York Review of Books, and other periodicals.
 He has appeared on various TV news discussion programs and is a political commentator for MSNBC.
 His editor-in-chief at the Forward called him a "wunderkind".
 He was also a senior political writer for The Daily Beast.
 On March 12, 2012, Beinart launched a new group blog, "Zion Square", renamed "Open Zion" two weeks later, at The Daily Beast/Newsweek.
 Also in 2012, Beinart was included on Foreign Policy magazine's list of 100 top global thinkers.

 On November 4, 2013, Haaretz announced that Beinart would be hired as a columnist beginning January 1, 2014.
-The same day, the Atlantic Media Company said he would join National Journal and write for The Atlantic's website beginning in January, and a statement from The Daily Beast said "Open Zion" would cease.
+The same day, the Atlantic Media Company said he would join National Journal and write for The Atlantics website beginning in January, and a statement from The Daily Beast said "Open Zion" would cease.
 In 2017, Beinart left Haaretz and became a columnist for The Forward, where he stayed until 2020, when he joined Jewish Currents as an editor-at-large.

 In August 2018, Beinart was detained by Shin Bet at Israel's Ben Gurion Airport and questioned about his presence at West Bank protests and outspoken criticism of the Israeli government's policies toward the Palestinians.
 Beinart called his experience "trivial" when compared to the experiences of others, particularly Palestinians and Palestinian Americans who travel through Israel's main airport.
 A statement issued by the Prime Minister's Office said Benjamin Netanyahu asked the Israeli security forces how it happened and was told that Beinart's detention was an administrative mistake.
 The statement continued, "Israel is an open society which welcomes all—critics and supporters alike."